nanograv/PINT/docs/tcb2tdb-factors.rst

 In these cases, it is customary to keep the multiplication factor numerically constant during TCB <-> TDB conversion, and to absorb the effect of converting this constant into the parameter itself.
+If a parameter has such a factor, it must be specified using the `tcb2tdb_scale_factor` argument while constructing the `Parameter` object.
+For example, DM will have `tcb2tdb_scale_factor=DMconst`.

 Note that the parameter multiplied by the constant in these cases has dimensions of the form [T^n].
 In the above cases, the value of n is as follows.

     1. DM has n = -1